pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ```

 Parameters:
-- group (Type: NSString): Group name to fetch channels from.
+- group (NSString): Group from which to fetch channels.
-- block (Type: PNClientChannelsForGroupRequestHandlingBlock): Completion block with result (channels) or status (error).
+- block: Completion block with result (channels list) and status on error.

 ### Sample code